 - Identify your career interest(s) or develop a plan for exploring options.

 - Choose 2-3 search strategies to implement and reserve time in your schedule to devote to each.
-Schedule a career consultation appointment with the University Career Center @ BSOS to assist in your planning.
+Schedule a career consultation appointment with the Feller Center's Career Planning team to assist in your planning.

 - Careers4Terps: Update your profile and create a “Saved Search” to receive weekly emails with job opportunities in your field of interest.
 Participate in on-campus recruiting through Careers4Terps.